Frequently Asked Questions

 6. How do I get an instrument?

 Good instruments can be rented for modest cost from Heid Music in Appleton, StringWorks online, and other music stores in the area or online.
 If you have an older string instrument, especially one that hasn’t been played for a while, it would be a good idea to have it checked over at the repair department of one of the music stores.
-Some orchestra members also are qualified to tell you what needs to be done to make it playable.
+Orchestra staff may be able to tell you what needs to be done to make it playable.

 7. How much does it cost to join?

-The orchestra year is divided into five sessions; 10 or 11 week Fall session, 4 weeks Holiday session, 8 or 10 week Winter session, 10 or 12 week Spring session, and 4 or 6 week Summer session.
-In all, 46 weeks of rehearsals are offered in the 5 sessions.
-Note: the Holiday session and the Summer session are dependent on sufficient enrollment to cover costs.
+The orchestra year is divided into 3 main sessions; 10-week Fall session, 8-week Winter session, and a 10-week Spring session.
+There is also a special Holiday Event, as well as a 4 or 6-week Summer session.
+Note: the Holiday Event and Summer session are dependent on sufficient enrollment to cover costs.

-The cost per 2-hour rehearsal is about $15 or less.
-Tuition for a 10-week session will be $150 or less.
+The cost per 2-hour rehearsal will be less than $15.
+Tuition for a 10-week session will be less than $150.
 A wonderful deal!
 Tuition payments are due by the first rehearsal and tuition may be paid in two installments.

 There are a limited number of full tuition scholarships available for those who would benefit.
 Just ask for an application.
 The steering committee decides.
 Scholarship applications and the names of recipients remain confidential.